Learn how to write a freelance writer bio that lands clients.

 5. Personalize Your Author Bio and Add Personality

-Of course, you’re a professional writer, so your author bio needs to reflect that, but you also need to customize it to each publication or website you write for.
+Of course, you’re a professional writer, so your author bio needs to reflect that, but you also need to customize it to each publication or company you write for.

 Heather Ritchie is a freelance writer for the security industry, but her true passion is helping other women leave their 9-5 to work from home as freelance writers.
-When she’s not writing, she’s reading business and mystery books and whipping up new recipes in the kitchen.
+When she’s not writing, she’s reading business and mystery books and whipping up new recipes in the kitchen and lives with her family in Virginia.
 You can learn more about Heather at Writer’s Life for You.

 If I’m writing for a business website on how to run a freelance business, I may say: